- Freetown Police Lieutenant Alan Alves cited for purchasing a boat that had been the subject of Alves' police investigation that the boat was stolen.

 - The State Ethics Commission approved a Disposition Agreement in which former Dighton Highway Department ("DHD") Superintendent Paul DeMoura admitted to violating G.L. c.
 268A, the conflict of interest law, by his actions in connection with the hiring of one son to a full-time DHD position, and by hiring another son and the son's girlfriend to seasonal snowplow driver positions.
 Pursuant to the Agreement, DeMoura paid a $1,000 civil penalty for the violations.

-- The Ethics Commission approved a Dispostion Agreement in which former State Auditor A. Joseph DeNucci admitted to violating the conflict of interest law by hiring an unqualified family member to a position within the Auditors office.
+- The Ethics Commission approved a Disposition Agreement in which former State Auditor A. Joseph DeNucci admitted to violating section 23 of the conflict of interest law by hiring an unqualified family member to a position within the Auditors office.

-- The Ethics Commission has concluded the adjudicatory proceeding involving the former State Auditor by approving a disposition agreement in which he admits violating the conflict of interest law.
+- The Ethics Commission concluded the adjudicatory proceeding involving the State Auditor A. Joseph DeNucci by approving a disposition agreement in which DeNucci admitted to violating section 23 of the conflict of interest law.

 - Rockland Finance Committee member John DeWald fined $2,000 for using his position and contacting the town's tax title attorney on behalf of a friend to persuade the tax title attorney to settle a tax foreclosure matter.